digbmc/BMC_Dissertation_Template/README.md

 - caption
 - subcaption

-I created another repository containing pckage documentation for the [packages](https://github.com/cacsphysics/BMC_Template_Info_Files).
+See also the [BMC Dissertation Template Info repository](https://github.com/digbmc/BMC_Template_Info_Files) for documentation about the packages used here.

 ---
 The template sets many of the LaTeX environments to match the BMC dissertation requirements: chapter/section headings, table of contents, appendicies, titlepage, abstract, acknowledgement, etc.